domesticmouse/mapsengine-qgis-connector/README.md

 ------------
 The connector supports QGIS 2.0+ and can be installed via the QGIS plugin manager.
-Plugins -> Manage and Install Plugins -> Google Maps Engine Connector for QGIS
+Plugins -> Manage and Install Plugins -> Google Maps Engine Connector

 Overview of the Tools